motet-a/safehttp/README.md

 HTTP/3 seems to be widly different than HTTP/2 and HTTP/1, so it’s probably better to support it in a different library.

+## License

+safehttp is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See LICENSE-APACHE and LICENSE-MIT for details.

-## TODO
+## Possible improvements

   - Write more tests.
 There are tests but more is always better.

-  - Try to rewrite the parser with nom.
-The current implementation of the lookahead isn’t particularly beautiful.
+  - It could be worth rewriting the parser with nom.
+The current implementation of the lookahead isn’t particularly beautiful, however this would add a dependency...